Sport at Bedales Schools - Ethos

 Block 4 and 5 (Year 10 & 11)

 Students will learn the structures and functions of body systems and apply this knowledge to sport, develop knowledge of movement analysis (levers, planes of movement), understand short and long term effects of exercise and will learn to define aerobic and anaerobic exercise.
 They will be motivated to set goals, learn about stress management techniques and mental preparation.
 Students will also gain understanding about diet and nutrition and the benefits of sport to health, fitness and wellbeing.
+Practical performance in two activity areas and an in-depth analysis of one these areas will constitute 40% of the overall marks.

 Find out more about the structure of the course below.